My favourite creative business tools!

 - Get a professional e-mail: G Suite (Start today with a free 14-

 daytrial, and e-mail me if you want a promo code for 20% off your first year)

 - Online creative classes: Skillshare (2 month free trial)

 - Digital education to start or grow your creative business: CreativeLive (check the On Air listings for free classes, and you can watch one free lesson each day on their cell phone app)

 - Free tutorials about almost everything: YouTube

-- Improve your post readability: Hemingway App (Free online)
+- Improve your readability: Hemingway App (Free online)

 - Pick winning headlines: Headline Analyzer (free)

 - Correct your spelling and grammar on the go: Grammarly (Free and pro versions available)

-- Character limit counter: Letter Count (Stop getting ‘characters exceeded, now you have to redo your whole pin’ messages from Pinterest!)
+- Character limit counter: Letter Count (Free.
+Stop getting ‘characters exceeded, now you have to redo your whole pin’ messages from Pinterest!)

-- Commerical use fonts & designs: I made a list of my favs.
+- Commerical use fonts & designs: I made a list of my favourites.

 - Shipping to the US: Chit Chats (I love this services; it’s cheaper for me to send stuff to the US than Canada which is ridiculous!)